sourcegraph/sourcegraph-public-snapshot/client/jetbrains/README.md

 ### Publishing from your local machine

 1. Update `pluginVersion` in `gradle.properties`

+- Pre-release builds with the same version as a previous one need to append a number.
+For example, `1.0.0-alpha`, then `1.0.0-alpha.1`, `1.0.0-alpha.2`, and so on.

 2. Describe the changes in the `[Unreleased]` section of `client/jetbrains/CHANGELOG.md`
 3. Run `PUBLISH_TOKEN=<YOUR TOKEN HERE> ./scripts/release.sh` from inside the `client/jetbrains` directory (You can [generate tokens on the JetBrains marketplace](https://plugins.jetbrains.com/author/me/tokens)).